General

 A well-developed macro

-language allows very sophisticated static initialization, including automatic
+language allows very sophisticated static

-compile-time generation of auxiliary (e.g., lookup) tables, tabulating
+generation of auxiliary (e.g., lookup) tables,

-hard-to-compute functions etc. UNIfied
+tabulating hard-to-compute functions etc. UNIfied MAcro Language (Unimal)

-(Unimal) adds the necessary features to
+adds the necessary features to high-level languages in

-high-level languages in a way independent of the target
+a way independent of the target language.

 In addition, it allows

-sharing parameters among different programming languages, exporting parameters
+sharing parameters among different programming

-(e.g., array size) to separate files.
+separate files.
 It also does 32-bit math on the

 parameters.

-Unimal allows reducing
+Unimal allows reducing the

-the code maintenance complexity, reducing the project's memory requirements and
+code maintenance complexity, reducing the project's

-to put in ROM what otherwise had to be calculated in runtime.
+memory requirements and to put in ROM what otherwise had

 Unimal supplements HLLs